 In my post of November 4th, I outlined the Five Messaging Habits of Highly Successful B2B Brands, in this post I’ll take on 5 Bad Habits to Break.
-If you’d like to learn more, watch my free recorded Webinar on this topic.

 We all have bad habits, both in our personal and professional lives.
 Over the years, I’ve noticed 5 Messaging Habits that get in the way of B2B Brand Success.
 Let’s take a quick look at these 5 bad habits to break

 - Value is critical to success.
 However, it is a necessary but not sufficient condition for great messaging.
 Put another way, value is a great justifier of purchase, but it is rarely a motivator.
 In today’s crowded marketplace of ideas, if you ONLY focus on value, at the cost of story and experience, you will NOT breakthrough and your value will be wasted.
 Overvaluing value is a habit you must break to lead.

 - Bad Habit 2: Confusing Strategy with Story

 - My business strategy is about ME, not my customer.
 My market story or narrative should center around the customer, with my brand as “best supporting actor” but not the lead.
 Keep your strategy tight and save it for investors, but make your customer the hero your go market story.
 Brands that talk too much about their business strategy instead of the transformative customer story simply don’t get noticed by overwhelmed buyers.